 As for whether you run a drill to completion, even if it takes all practice (or longer!), that depends.
 If you have three priority items for that training that you really want to hit, then put a time limit on any one activity.
 That way you are sure to have time for everything.

 If that game or drill represents the single most important thing you want to focus on that session, then you may want to consider letting it run to completion.

 Be careful, though.
 You don’t want to lose the players.
-If they get too frustrated they might just shut down.
+If they get too frustrated or bored they might just shut down.
 Once that happens, nothing afterwards is worth anything in their development.
 If you see the focus starting to slip, I would suggest either altering the game/drill or cutting it short and going back to it later to finish.

 Coach the same?